 With that out-of-the-way, I write to two audiences but offer the opportunity to tie them together.
 The body and mind need much care to return to or remain in security and calmness.
 Additionally, for this Average Joe, I believe without the Spiritual, all else although helpful, would fall short.
 But to those who are skeptical, there is no forcing you to hear or read the Spiritual side so you can stop now.

 So what is this calling thing?
 In reality, I believe every person who has entered a relationship with God has a calling.
 Jesus very first converts were called to ‘fish’ for people as He said to Peter and his brother Andrew, average every day, uneducated fishermen, ‘Follow Me and I will make you fishers of men.’
 That, is a calling.

 Way before my description of being married and being broke some unbelievable coincidences happened in my life that woke me up and I knew my life would never be the same.
 Here’s the longer version of the day my life changed in the Spirit side of things.
 Technically, the introvert issues, are put under a new treatment plan on day 1, as stated in 2 Cor.
 5:17: When someone becomes a Christian, he becomes a brand new person inside.
 He is not the same anymore.
 A new life has begun!
 (Living Bible vs)

 It is important to understand the word, ‘begun’.
 Just as a baby is born anew, it does not come out jogging.
 It learns to crawl before walking and before jogging.
-Many Christians do not grow out of their problems because they do not make the concerted effort to exercise and work on the muscles that need the work out.
-That is why churches, books, blogs and other entities are needed.
-I thank God I over time have changed in a number of ways, but there is still ways to go for me, and for whoever may be reading this now.
-If there is a deep ingrained issue, it takes time to tackle and defeat it completely.
+Many Christians do not grow out of their problems because they do not make the concerted effort to exercise and work on the muscles that need the workout.
+That is why churches, books, blogs, and other entities are needed.
+I thank God I over time have changed in some ways, but there is still ways to go for me, and for whoever may be reading this now.
+If there is a deeply ingrained issue, it takes time to tackle and defeat it completely.